 Dyna-Gro has been developing and providing growers with products and information for over 34 years.
 Their products work and produce excellent results for growers all around the world.

-Bio Plus consists of 2 bottles, 1 bottle contains the A solution and 1 bottle contains the B solution.
+Bio Leaf Orchid Fertiliser consists of 2 bottles, 1 bottle contains the A solution and 1 bottle contains the B solution.
 Mix 2 ml of each per 1 litre of water.

 Return to the Articles Page